 New Season.
 More to Explore.

 As of last winter, 39 destinations saw over 1,000 inches of combined snowfall.
 Yes, last season boasted a shoulders deep snow scene; one for the books.
 Destinations like Mammoth Mountain saw almost 700 inches alone and stayed open through the end of July.
-Squaw Valley Alpine Meadows shared a similar late-season closing date, as did many Ikon Pass mountains in Colorado.
+Palisades Tahoe shared a similar late-season closing date, as did many Ikon Pass mountains in Colorado.
 With storm after storm, the Ikon Pass community was able to confirm that adventure does, in fact, run deep.

 Now, for 41 destinations and a community of ski fanatics, the ‘19/20 season is quickly approaching, with several Ikon Pass destinations opening their lifts in October.
 If this year is even close to last year, it will be another season for the books.
 The countdown is on.
 Put that trail map in the freezer, build that altar to Ullr, and start crafting that bucket list of magical memories and perfect powder days for the brand-new season.